freesewing/freesewing/markdown/dev/training/git/en.md

 If you look in the `.git/objects` folder you should see that it has changed.
 A new folder and file appeared which holds a bunch of compressed data.

-The reason I'm asking you to go digging through these files it because this is an important thing that many people, even those rather familiar with git, don't realize.
+The reason I'm asking you to go digging through these files is because this is an important thing that many people, even those rather familiar with git, don't realize.
 And that is that **git add writes data**.